Perhaps the best way to answer the question “what are guitar pedals” would be to look at playing music like making a meal.

 A wah pedal has a vocal sounding quality to it which makes a straight guitar tone sound like it’s talking or even singing and therefore it found use not just by individual musicians but by entire genres.
 It’s hard to even imagine a funk song without a wah pedal or similar effect such as an envelope filter involved.

-Of course effects on guitar tones have been around since around the 40’s but when companies started to make them available outside of a studio setting and eventually small enough to carry in your guitar bag, the humble guitar pedal started to evolve into what it is today (and everything that comes with it, tuners, power supplies, boards and all.)
+Of course, effects on guitar tones have been around since around the 40’s but when companies started to make them available outside of a studio setting and eventually small enough to carry in your guitar bag, the humble guitar pedal started to evolve into what it is today (and everything that comes with it, tuners, power supplies, boards and all.)

-We can break down guitar effects pedals into four main categories, drive pedals, time based effects, modulation effects and utility pedals though there is much crossover between some of these.
+We can break down guitar effects pedals into four main categories, drive pedals, time-based effects, modulation effects, and utility pedals though there is much crossover between some of these.

-Time based effects usually boil down to delay pedals and reverb pedals, delay creates repeats of the notes you play which to a beginner player can sound like a scary and confusing idea however delay is used by most guitarists and is such a joy to experience.
+Time-based effects usually boil down to delay pedals and reverb pedals, delay creates repeats of the notes you play which to a beginner player can sound like a scary and confusing idea however delay is used by most guitarists and is such a joy to experience.
 If you were to only start with one pedal it should be a simple analog delay.
 Reverb is the sound of an open space, think of it like singing in the shower because it sounds better or shouting into a tunnel.
-Reverb can sound deep and atmospheric or just adding a tiny bit can give your guitar tone depth you don’t realise is there until you turn it off and suddenly everything sounds worse.
+Reverb can sound deep and atmospheric or just adding a tiny bit can give your guitar tone depth you don’t realize is there until you turn it off and suddenly everything sounds worse.

-Lastly but definitely not least are looper pedals which in themselves have helped define artists such as guitar players KT Tunstall and Ed Sheeran’s sounds.
+Lastly, but definitely not least are looper pedals which in themselves have helped define artists such as guitar players KT Tunstall and Ed Sheeran’s sounds.
 These pedals record short clips of you playing and then repeat them back to you over and over again in a loop.
 You can then add more layers on top to create a song and even play over what you’ve recorded without recording what you currently play, it’s like jamming with yourself and every guitarist should have one!
 There are many other utility pedals out there and these are some of the most interesting pedals.